-“People are in the fights of their lives ” with alcohol use disorders, and Monument wants to help – TechCrunch
+‘People are in the fights of their lives’ with alcohol use disorders, and Monument wants to help – TechCrunch

 There are four facets of the Monument business.

 There’s the free-to-access community of people looking for information and support around their decision to stop drinking and there’s also free group therapy sessions available for community members feeling increased urges to use substances because of added pressure from quarantine restrictions.
 This is similar to the kinds of therapy sessions that companies like Ro, Hims and others are bringing to market in the time of COVID-19.
-For community members who want to take the next step with their treatment, Monument there’s the one-time fee to see a doctor who can prescribe medication to suppress the need or desire to drink; and finally, Monument offers two tiers of therapy services for those who want either bi-weekly or weekly sessions.
+For community members who want to take the next step with their treatment, there’s the one-time fee to see a doctor who can prescribe medication to suppress the need or desire to drink.
+And, finally, Monument offers two tiers of therapy services for those who want either bi-weekly or weekly sessions.

 “We connect members to physicians that understand the medication options or they could opt not to take medication,” said Russell. “[Members are] connected to a licensed therapist that focus specifically on co-morbidities.”

-The medication only plan costs $19.
+The medication-only plan costs $19.
 A bi-weekly consultation with a therapist and an initial consultation for a prescription costs $149 per month and a medication management plus a weekly therapy sessions costs $249 per month.

 So far, Monument has around 700 people on its network and expects to see more members come on board for the free community membership as it launches in California today.

-“The treatement plans were available through New York, New Jersey, and Florida for our beta,” says Russell.
+“The treatment plans were available through New York, New Jersey and Florida for our beta,” says Russell.
 “For launch it will be those three states plus California and Connecticut.”

-While telemedicine providers are able to operate in all fifty states without licenses — thanks to changes in regulations made as a result of the pressures that have been put on the healthcare system from the COVID-19 outbreak — mental health providers still need to be licensed in the states where they operate.
+While telemedicine providers are able to operate in all 50 states without licenses — thanks to changes in regulations made as a result of the pressures that have been put on the healthcare system from the COVID-19 outbreak — mental health providers still need to be licensed in the states where they operate.
 “We’re still required to build a supply of physicians, clinicians and therapists that are licensed in each state,” said Russell.

-To get the new company off the ground, Russell turned to his co-founder at MyClean and Paintzen, Justin Geller and added Amit Klein, a data scientist as the company’s co-founder and chief product officer.
+To get the new company off the ground, Russell turned to his co-founder at MyClean and Paintzen, Justin Geller, and added Amit Klein, a data scientist, as the company’s co-founder and chief product officer, respectively.

 “The crux of this is data,” says Russell, of the importance of Klein’s role in the company.
 “As members go into treatment — we’re understanding health outcomes… Someone goes into a plan.
 Their diagnosis.
 We understand age, gender, drinking patterns, and then we can see if the treatment that they’re on is working or not.”